SCHOOL: Grain Valley High School

 As much as I love my friends, shopping, concerts, festivals, goofing off, and late-night fast-food runs, the best days of my high school experience have been the ones I have spent at home with my family.
 From the snow days where I stayed warm inside and watched chick flicks with my mom while my dad and brother, Teej, built snowmen outside, to the (several) weeknights when my mother would ask me to bake two dozen cookies which would be gone in less than two hours, my favorite and most memorable moments have taken place with the people I love the most.

-Page 2 of 2 - What college do you plan to attend and why?
+What college do you plan to attend and why?

 I was lucky enough to be a National Merit Finalist, which earned me excellent financial offers from Northwestern University, the University of Texas-Dallas, Ohio University and Vanguard University.
 However, the best opportunity I was granted was admission to Barrett, the Honors College at Arizona State University, with well over a full-tuition scholarship and the ability to major in broadcasting at the Walter Cronkite School of Journalism and Mass Communications.
 I want to impact the world and attending Barrett and ASU will help me do just that.